 The analysis presented in this paper is a first step towards a better understanding of the (lack of) financial protection in GFF countries and the ways in which GFF and partners can contribute to protect the poor.
-It is meant to kickstart discussion on the way forward and solicit feedback from partners, including WB and WHO are leading important work in this topic.
+It is meant to kickstart discussion on the way forward and solicit feedback from partners leading important work in this topic.